kurtpan666/kurtpan666.github.io/_build/html/_sources/notes/air.md

-# Algebraic Intermediate Representation
+# Algebraic Intermediate Representation (AIR)

-**Arithmetization** is the reduction of computational statements to a set of algebraic statements involving a set of bounded-degree polynomials.
+**[Arithmetization](https://nmohnblatt.github.io/zk-jargon-decoder/definitions/arithmetization.html)** is the reduction of computational statements to a set of algebraic statements involving a set of bounded-degree polynomials.

 In the **STARK** protocol, the output of arithmetization is an **Algebraic Intermediate Representation** of a computation.